Designibl/Dibl-Flags/README.md

 ### Deploying A Release

-We use Vercel for our builds and deployment.
+This project uses Vercel for the builds and deployment.

-Create a PR, then it will automatically generate a preview build and run our github actions.
+Create a PR, then it will automatically generate a preview build and run the github actions.

 On a successful PR merge to the `trunk` branch a production build will be kicked off.